jamessewell/timescaledb-playground/streamdata/welcome.md

 This demo has started two containers:

+This demo has started two containers:

-- a PostgreSQL container running TimescaleDB, and configured with a `sensors` hypertable to store readings
+- a PostgreSQL+TimescaleDB container configured with a `sensors` hypertable to store readings
 - a ShadowTraffic container creating real-time sensor data and sending it to TimescaleDB

 Data is currently ingesting, you can see how it was configured in the other open files:
 - In the `sensors.json` tab to the left you can see the ShadowTraffic configration.
 - In the `init.sql` tab to the left you can see how our TimescaleDB schema was created

-The terminal below is running the following SQL query every 500ms (.5 seconds):
+A few seconds after startup the terminal below will start running the following SQL query every 500ms (.5 seconds):

 ```sql
 SELECT DISTINCT ON (sensorid) sensorid,